-The named executive officers are participants in the SPX Corporation Supplemental Retirement Plan for Top Management (the "TMP"), which is described in the narrative accompanying the Pension Benefits Table, on p.
-41. Some of the named executive officers are also participants in the

-SPX Corporation Individual Account Retirement Plan (the "IARP") and the SPX Corporation Supplemental Individual Account Retirement Plan (the "SIARP"), which are also described in the narrative accompanying the Pension Benefits Table.
-Any amounts paid from the TMP are reduced by payments made from the IARP and SIARP.
+The named executive officers participate in the SPX Corporation Supplemental Retirement Plan for Top Management (the "TMP").
+Some of the named executive officers are also participants in the SPX Corporation Individual Account Retirement Plan (the "IARP") and the SPX Corporation Supplemental Individual Account Retirement Plan (the "SIARP").

-We believe the executive retirement program has played an essential role in attracting and retaining executive talent.
+We believe the executive retirement program plays a key role in attracting and retaining executive talent.
 The TMP is the most significant element of this program, and has been in place for over 20 years (since October 22, 1985).
 Messrs.
-Kearney, O'Leary and Foreman, our longer serving named executive officers, have credited service in the TMP since 1997, 1996 and 1999, respectively.
-At the conclusion of its review of executive compensation conducted in 2005, the Committee reduced benefits provided by the TMP for officers hired or elevated on or after August 24, 2005.
+Kearney, O'Leary and Foreman, our longer-serving named executive officers, have credited service in the TMP since 1997, 1996 and 1999, respectively.
+In 2005, in response to changing practices in connection with retirement agreements, the Committee reduced benefits provided by the TMP for officers hired or elevated on or after August 24, 2005.
 These changes include a reduced benefit, longer accrual period, higher early retirement age and reduction factor, and a 50% survivorship benefit.
 The Committee's practice is not to attempt to retroactively reduce benefits we have agreed to provide to our officers.
-For this reason, and in recognition of the significant efforts made and results achieved by its then-existing officers, the Committee did not request that officers hired or elevated prior to August 24, 2005 agree to a reduction in their TMP benefits.
+For this reason, and in recognition of the significant efforts made and results achieved by our then-existing officers, the Committee did not request that officers hired or elevated prior to August 24, 2005 agree to a reduction in their TMP benefits.
 The Summary Compensation Table, on p.
-31, and the Pension Benefits Table, on p.
-41, and their accompanying notes, provide further information concerning the annual increase in benefit value, accrued benefits and other terms of the TMP, IARP and SIARP.
+31 and the Pension Benefits Table, on p.
+40, and their accompanying footnotes, provide further information concerning the annual increase in benefit value, accrued benefits and other terms of the TMP, IARP and SIARP.
 Retirement benefits payable upon a named executive officer's termination of employment are quantified and described in "Potential Payments Upon Termination or Change-in-Control," beginning on p.
 44.